kugogt/University_Projects/Machine_learning/README.md

 ---

-💡 If you’re interested in my **Python implementation** of this project, you can find it here:
+💡 If you’re interested in my **Python implementation (and MORE)** of this project, you can find it here:
 [📄 `Personal_Project/ML_python.ipynb`](https://github.com/kugogt/Housing-Price-Prediction)

 ---